Follow up osteopathic treatment

 • scoliosis and sciatica,

-• comfort eating and obesity,
+• Comfort eating and obesity,

-• inflammatory of various body tissue,
+• Inflammation of various body tissues,

 • disruption of internal organs' functions,